-The area is also home to the Kitakyushu branch of the Idemitsu Museum of Arts and the Mojiko Retro Observation Room.
+The area is also home to the Idemitsu Museum of Arts and the Mojiko Retro Observation Room.
 This observation point provides great views of the Moji Port Area, the city of Shimonoseki and the Kanmon Straits.

 One of Japan's most notable companies, TOTO, was founded in Kitakyushu and visitors can see the company's most innovative products at the TOTO Museum in Kokura-kita, dedicated to all things bathroom-related.
 Also worth a visit is the Kitakyushu Museum of Natural History and Human History in Yahata-higashi, which tracks the course of evolution on Earth with particular reference to the prehistoric evolution of Kyushu.

 The largest of these, Hohei-den, is the most majestic.
 The mountain is particularly beautiful in late autumn, as the colors of the forest change from green to red.

-Close to the Kawachi Fujien Wisteria Garden , to the southwest of Kitakyushu, is Mt.
+About a 25-minute drive from the Kawachi Fujien Wisteria Garden , to the southwest of Kitakyushu, is Mt.
 Sarakura.
 The view from the mountain has been chosen as one of the three "new great night views of Japan," and the "100 best night views of Japan."
 The mountain can be hiked on foot, and there is also a slope car and cable car available from Hobashira Park.
 The mountain offers views over Kitakyushu and towards Japan's main island of Honshu.